Self-Education/AWS/AWS.md

 + it is a customization of an EC2 instance, we can add our own software, configuration, operating system,...
 + it **provides requirements** to set up and launch EC2, more like lock.json file in node.js, like a **template**
 + it created for specific region and can be copied to other region
 + Example: we have a instance A, then we generate a AMI (more like template requirements.txt), and create a new instance B based on AMI, so two instances A and B share same configuraion

-#### EC2 Image Builder
+#### EC2 Image Builder (pipeline)

 it automate the creation, maintain, validate and test EC2 AMIs.
-Free and can be run on a schedule
+Free and <u>can be run on a schedule</u>

 ![image-20210327135700179](images/image-20210327135700179.png)